google/codeworld/web/help/codeworld.md

     mystery = solidPolygon(
         [(-3, -4), (0, 5), (3, -4), (-4, 2), (4, 2), (-3, -4)])

-There are also `thickPolygon` and `thickPath` which use an extra parameter for thickness:
+There are also `thickPolygon` and `thickPolyline` which use an extra parameter for thickness:

     program = drawingOf(mystery)
     mystery = thickPolygon(